Where We Work

 +Controlling Trachoma

-Since 1999, The Carter Center has assisted the full SAFE strategy in Sudan in collaboration with the government and funding partners.
-SAFE represents the World Health Organization-endorsed four-pronged strategy to eliminate blinding trachoma as a public health problem, consisting of Surgery, Antibiotics, Facial cleanliness, and Environmental improvement.
 The Federal Ministry of Health (FMOH) of Sudan has been working toward trachoma control since 1962, when trachoma was incorporated into the National Program for the Prevention of Blindness.

-Between 2000 and 2019, The Carter Center has supported 11,967 trachomatous trichiasis (TT) surgeries to prevent immediate blindness, and the distribution of 7,814,951 doses of antibiotic through mass drug administration (MDA) campaigns to control the progress of the disease.
-During these TT surgical and MDA campaigns, health education is provided to community members about how to prevent and treat trachoma.
-Additionally, The Carter Center has worked with the National Trachoma Control Program to develop school health education materials, while the National Centre for Curriculum and Education Research and Federal Ministry of Education revised and approved the trachoma curricula.
+Between 2000 and 2023, The Carter Center supported 13,089 TT surgeries in Sudan to prevent immediate blindness.
+The Carter Center has also assisted in the distribution of over 9 million doses of Zithromax® (azithromycin, donated by Pfizer Inc) and tetracycline eye ointment for those ineligible for Zithromax, through mass drug administration campaigns to control the progress of the disease.
+During these campaigns, health education is provided to community members to demonstrate how to prevent and treat trachoma.
+Additionally, The Carter Center has worked with Sudan’s National Trachoma Control Program to develop school health education materials, while the National Centre for Curriculum and Education Research and Federal Ministry of Education revised and approved the trachoma curricula.
 Together, the FMOH, the Federal Ministry of Education, the National Trachoma Control Program, and The Carter Center produced teachers’ guidelines for basic and secondary schools on how to deliver information related to trachoma control.
-In 2015, 2,000 teachers were trained on the trachoma curricula; since then, over 105,000 trachoma curricula and 1,900 manuals have been distributed in basic and secondary schools.
+After years of implementing programmatic interventions, The Carter Center supported the FMOH to conduct impact surveys in multiple localities, with results showing significantly reduced trachoma.

 +Public Health Training